Optimizing Recurring Payments for MSPs: Enhancing Collection Efficiency and Reliability

 A report from PYMNTS found that subscription businesses lose 9% of their revenue to failed payments without an effective error-handling system.

-These failures can lead to significant revenue loss, client dissatisfaction, and increased churn.
+These payment errors and failures can lead to significant revenue loss, client dissatisfaction, and increased churn.

 With an effective error handling and payment retry system in place, you can avoid the frustration and revenue loss from failed payments.